-In this section, we will determine the apparent extents of the hyperbola traces from the echograms taken at fixed frequency = 1.9 MHz (corresponding density $4.47 \cdot 10^4$ cm-3), a typical frequency at which the oblique echoes are observed.
-Figure 3a shows a zoom-in of the echogram from Figure 1b.
-The vertical red arrow represents the vertical extent of the apex compared to the level of the surrounding "main" ionosphere trace, using the approach of Duru et al. [2006].
-The horizontal red arrow represents the time interval during which the hyperbola stays at or above the 183 surrounding ionosphere trace.
-From this time interval, we calculate the corresponding extent 184 along MEX track, by using the spacecraft velocity (~4 km/s at pericenter, much faster than the planetary rotation) and by assuming that the density structure is time-independent and immobile 185 with respect to the surface of the planet.
-We note that the ionograms have time resolution of 7.54 186 s and range resolution of ~14 km, which cause an uncertainty in the determination of the 187 apparent extent (both vertical and along the spacecraft track) and time interval.
-We remark that 188 the ionospheric traces are typically "thick", covering several bins of apparent range (see Figure 189 1), so we always use the top of the bin with the shortest range (highest apparent altitude), which 190 191 should correspond to a vertical reflection.
-In addition, the trace of the surrounding "main" ionosphere is sometimes seen to be "wavy" in the echogram, probably indicative of large altitude 192 fluctuations of this particular isodensity contour at $4.47 \cdot 10^4$ cm-3 [e.g. Gurnett et al., 2010].
-In 193 194 this case, we simply take the average apparent altitude of the surrounding ionosphere trace.
-Finally, the extents determined from the echogram are apparent extents, not real extents, since 195 the echogram is uncorrected for the signal dispersion due to its propagation through the plasma.
-196 197 The apparent extents are straightforward to determine, unlike the real extents which require a correction procedure not applicable to all the density profiles for reasons explained by e.g. 198 199 Morgan et al. [2008].
-However we assume for now that the qualitative statistical trends for the uncorrected extents will be the same as for the corrected ones.
-The study of the real shape of the 200 density structures may be determined by using these corrected profiles of density versus real 201 202 altitude.
-The determination of the real extents and shapes will help to better constrain the nature and the causes of these structures and is left to future work, in which we will take into account 203 204 the full range of densities covered by this statistical dataset of density structures and the altitudes 205 at which they occur.
+than the planetary rotation) and by assuming that the density structure is time independent and immobile with respect to the surface of the planet.
+We note that the ionograms have a time resolution of 7.54s and a range resolution of ~14 km, which cause an uncertainty in the determination of the apparent extent (both vertical and along the spacecraft track) and time interval.
+We remark that the ionospheric traces are typically "thick," covering several bins of apparent range (see Figure 1), so we always use the top of the bin with the shortest range (highest apparent altitude), which should correspond to a vertical reflection.
+In addition, the trace of the surrounding "main" ionosphere is sometimes seen to be "wavy" in the echogram, probably indicative of large altitude fluctuations of this particular isodensity contour at 4.47 · 104 cm-3 [e.g., Gurnett et al., 2010].
+In this case, we simply take the average apparent altitude of the surrounding ionosphere trace.
+Finally, the extents determined from the echogram are apparent extents, not real extents, since the echogram is uncorrected for the signal dispersion due to its propagation through the plasma.
+The apparent extents are straightforward to determine, unlike the real extents which require a correction procedure not applicable to all the density profiles for reasons explained by, e.g., Morgan et al. [2008].
+However, we assume for now that the qualitative statistical trends for the uncorrected extents will be the same as for the corrected ones.
+The study of the real shape of the density structures may be determined by using these corrected profiles of density versus real altitude.
+The determination of the real extents and shapes will help to better constrain the nature and the causes of these structures and is left to future work, in which we will take into account the full range of densities covered by this statistical data set of density structures and the altitudes at which they occur.